 - Tolerance for recommended medications

 - Treatment goals

 Sometimes a benign tumor can press upon a nerve or muscle causing pain, discomfort, or impingement.
 Removal of the growth is recommended in these cases.
 If the characteristics of the osteochondroma indicate a soft-tissue mass or a thickened cartilaginous cap, it could be malignant, which requires surgery and tumor excision at the bone level.
 Length of recovery and resumption of daily activities depends on the tumor’s location, invasiveness, and size.
 With his patients, Dr. Allison provides post-operative care instructions which usually include minimal activity for the first several weeks.
 Each patient’s rate of recovery is unique and following your doctor’s recommendations is the best advice.
-Read more about osteochondroma from AAOS.org.
+Read more about osteochondroma at ncbi.nlm.nih.gov.

 Contact an Orthopedic Oncology Specialist

 Dr. Daniel C. Allison has the specialized expertise of an orthopedic oncologist that bone sarcomas require.
 Dr. Allison is renowned for leading multi-disciplinary oncology teams supplemented by his extensive expertise in sarcoma diagnosis and treatment.
 He is the ideal physician to coordinate the type of integrated medical plan sarcomas require.
 Call today to schedule a personal consultation at 310.683.4586.
 Contact An Osteochondroma Specialist

 Next, read about fibrous dysplasia.